Calabi-Yau Varieties via Cyclic Covers, and Complex Hyperbolic Structures for their Moduli Spaces: Refinement Relation

-Then $Y_0$ is the $d$-fold cover of $Z$ branched along a divisor of type $T'$.
-By rescaling $f_1$, we can assume that for $t\in \Delta-\{0\}$, $Y_t$ is the $d$-fold cover of $Z$ branched along a simple normal crossing divisor of type $T$.
-Hence we obtain an equisingular family of Calabi-Yau varieties over $\Delta-\{0\}$.
+Then $Y_0$ is the degree-$d$ cyclic cover of $Z$ branched along a divisor of type $T'$.
+By rescaling $f_1$, we can assume that for $t\in \Delta-\{0\}$, $Y_t$ is the degree-$d$ cyclic cover of $Z$ branched along a simple normal crossing divisor of type $T$.
+Hence we obtain an equisingular family of Calabi--Yau varieties over $\Delta-\{0\}$.
 This is the same setting as \cite[Diagram (4.6)]{kerr2021hodge}.
 Let $M$ be the monodromy operator on $H^*(Y_t, \QQ)$ for $t\ne 0$.
 Then we have the following proposition.

 \begin{prop} Let $M$ be the monodromy operator on cohomology group $H^n_\chi(Y_t)$ with $H^n_{\chi, \lim}(Y_t)^M$ the fixed part.
 Then the morphism

 is an isomorphism. \end{prop} \begin{proof} If $m=1$, then total space $\mathscr{Y}$ is smooth and we can apply \cite[Sequence (5.11), Theorem 5]{kerr2021hodge} to obtain the proposition.
 For general $m$, similar argument still works as follows.
 Applying nearby and vanishing cycles formalism to the intersection complex $\IC^{\bullet}(\mathscr{Y})$, we also obtain the exact sequence as \cite[Diagram (5.7)]{kerr2021hodge}.